 Begin the day in Angkor Wat, constructed as the funerary sanctuary of a 12th-century king and represents an earthly model of the cosmic world.
 Within the galleries is the longest continuous bas-relief in the world.
 The exquisite imagery on one wall depicts the kingdom’s military strength with parades of soldiers and the ruler mounted on his great war elephant.
 On another wall is the depiction of Vishnu and other gods pulling on a great snake to churn the cosmic sea in search of eternal life.
 After lunch, walk through the vast complex of Preah Khan, built in the 12th century for King Jayavarman VII and covering 140 acres.
 Today, it is an outstanding example of a large linear temple complex in a dense jungle setting.

 Covering 138 acres, Preah Khan’s boundaries are defined by a protective moat and fortified walls adorned by monumental carved stone garudas—eagle-like divine beings.
-Our last stop is at the small temple of Ta Som, one of the late 12th-century Buddhist temples built by Jayavarman VII.
+Our last stop is at the small temple of Ta Som, one of the late 12th century Buddhist temples built by Jayavarman VII.
 As the sun begins to go down, board traditional Khmer gondolas to float on the baray surrounding Angkor Thom.

 Lift a glass to the glorious sunset and a memorable day!
 Dinner is on our own.
 (B/L)

-Aboard a privately-chartered longtail river boat, zigzag south through spectacular scenery.
+Depart Cambodia on our flight to Paksé in Laos.
+The slow-moving Mekong River flows through southern Laos at a leisurely pace, through the lush rainforest and past charming villages.
+This majestic waterway was once a major “highway” for the Khmer Empire, and awesome reminders of the greatness of this civilization are located along the water’s edge.
+Aboard a privately chartered longtail river boat, zigzag south through spectacular scenery.
 Arrive at Champassak in time for a riverside lunch, followed by an exploration of the majestic pre-Angkorian 10th-century temple of Wat Phu, once connected to Angkor Thom by a Royal Road.
 The temples contain extraordinarily beautifully executed reliefs and are considered some of the best of Khmer art.

 Return to Champassak and overnight at the River Resort Hotel.
 (B/L/D)